Did anyone have time to reach their career transformation goals in 2019?

 List your education, current/prior jobs and responsibilities, career achievements, professional affiliations, areas of expertise, and relevant skill sets.
 You can also use this website to communicate with others, solicit information regarding potential job openings, and learn more about how people have succeeded in your chosen field.

-The key to using social media for networking is to be active, engage others, and use it on a regular basis.
+The key to using social media for networking is to be active, engage others, and use it regularly.

 5. Tailor Resume and Application Letter to Match the Position

-Once you have found the job posting(s) you wish to apply to, you need to tailor your resume and cover letter to match the desired position, as well as the unique needs and goals of the organization.
-Part of your career transformation it to ensure your documents to speak to the reader.
-Reach out and grab the reader’s attention, and demonstrate what a true asset you will be to the organization.
+Once you have found the job posting(s) you wish to apply to, you need to tailor your resume and cover letter to match the desired position and the unique needs and goals of the organization.
+Part of your career transformation is to ensure your documents speak to the reader.
+Reach out, grab the reader’s attention, and demonstrate a true asset you will be to the organization.

-The best way to get a handle on how to modify your documents is to take a look at the company or the school district’s website.
+The best way to get a handle modifying your documents is to look at the company or the school district’s website.
 Researching the school district is an important component of a successful job search.

-Learning how to tailor your cover letter to meet the school or organization needs will increase job interviews.
+Learning how to tailor your cover letter to meet the school or organization’s needs will increase job interviews.